swatiniture/Automated-Virtual-Network-Creation-App/README.md

 # Purpose

-One-click python script enables end-to-end VM communication in OpenStack and formation of BGP peering between FRR and RYU SDN controller.
+This app enables end-to-end VM communication in OpenStack and formation of BGP peering between FRR and RYU SDN controller.
 This significantly reduces the time required to configure networks using command line.

 # Requirements